Yoyiming/GCLink/README.md

    - The datasets used in this project are provided in the `Benchmark Datasets` folder.
    - `BL--ExpressionData.csv` contains the gene expression matrix.
    - `BL--network.csv` contains the TF-Target interactions.
+   - In order to use your own data, you have to provide a network file and gene expression matrix file similar to the two files mentioned above.

 2. **Generate Training, Validation and Testing sets**:
    - First, determine the **network type** (`Specific`, `Non-Specific`, or `STRING`) and **cell type** to be used.